mufidu/book-library-api/README.md

 ### Tech Stack

--   Node.js and npm for server-side code.
+-   Express.js for the API server.
 -   PostgreSQL for database.
 -   Postman for API testing.
 -   GitHub Actions for CI/CD.